 Yup!
 Here the meatballs are after forming them.
 I use a large cookie scoop to simplify the process.
 Since there is no need to get up to your elbows in raw meat this is a great task to get the kids involved in.
 Mine are pros at scooping low carb meatballs by now.
 Make sure to also check out the video below.

-Do I Have to use Zucchini in the Keto Meatball Casserole?
+Do I Have to use Zucchini?

 If you would like to substitute another veggie for the zucchini I would recommend chopped spinach.
 You can also just leave the green stuff out and serve this with some Caesar salad, green beans, or roasted broccoli.
 The low carb meatball parmesan will still work.